How Much Does Heat Pump Installation Cost in 2025?

 Likewise, rainy climates might not yield enough sunlight for solar panels to generate enough solar energy for a solar heat system.
 You don’t want to invest in a system that won’t perform in cost-saving ways long-term.

-Type Unit Cost Total Installation Costs*
+Heat Pump Type | Unit Cost | Total Installation Costs (Without Ductwork) |

 Air-source heat pumps cost $4,500 to $8,000 for complete installation.
 High-end brands with 5-ton capacities might exceed $10,000.
 You’ll pay more for larger systems and premium brands.
-To warm the home, the pump’s exterior coil extracts warmth from the air and moves it into the home, releasing it through the air exchanger or through individual wall units.
+To warm the home, the pump’s exterior coil extracts warmth from the air and moves it into the house, releasing it through the air exchanger or individual wall units.

 Geothermal heat pumps might hurt the wallet initially, but they cost less to maintain than any other type.
 They’ll also last 50 years or longer.
 Your heat pump will pay for itself twice as fast as an air-sourced system with what it saves in energy bills and maintenance.

-Some newer types of heat pumps have a supplemental electric resistance booster heater built in to help in dual fuel hybrid pumps.
-Heat pump systems with electric resistance boosters tend to cost $500 to $1,000 more than a standard heat pump.
-These supplemental heat pumps use a standard electrical resistance, much like what you find in a baseboard system, to boost the incoming air when the temperatures drop below freezing.
-They work well for homes without ductwork and in northern climates down to around 10 degrees Fahrenheit.
+Some newer types of heat pumps have a supplemental electric resistance booster heater built in to help in dual-fuel hybrid pumps.
+Heat pump systems with electric resistance boosters cost $500 to $1,000 more than a standard heat pump.

 Here are two possible scenarios for installing a supplemental electric heat pump that can affect the price: